colak/txp-media-shortcode/README.md

 Please post any questions requests, or bugs on https://forum.textpattern.com/viewtopic.php?id=50879

+## Not what you are looking for?

+If you are not using textpattern or if you are looking for a general *embed from anywhere* script, I would recommend @oscarotero's [Embed](https://github.com/oscarotero/Embed) php script.

 ## Notes

 <p class="footnote" id="fn1"><sup>1</sup> I have detected that embedded videos from youtube-nocookies do serve 3 cookies, 2 of which are from youtube.
 I have nevertheless included it in the list as, unlike Youtube, the embedded videos do not show related content when a video is paused or finished.</p>